 - In 1979, Mathilda Marie Allison, a King descendant and well-known California quill artist who had learned her craft from her grandmother in Middle Village, repurchased the family house which was falling into ruin and financed a significant reconstruction.

 - Over the next decades Middle/Village Good Hart was renewed as a thriving seasonal community, this time dominated by summer cottages, private homes, and public parks.

-- In 2015, the King House Association (KHA) was organized to “purchase, restore, and maintain” and purchased the King House from Mathilda’s grandson as a historic site for telling the story of the area.
+- In 2015, the King House Association (KHA) was organized to “purchase, restore, and maintain” and purchased the King House from Mathilda’s son as a historic site for telling the story of the area.

 - The Michigan Historical Commission dedicated a Marker at St. Ignatius Church in 2015.